sporto/awesome-elm/README.md

 You can find hundreds of high quality packages at:

 * [Elm packages](https://package.elm-lang.org/) - The official registry
-* [Elm Package Catalog](https://korban.net/elm/catalog) - Find packages in a catalog organized into categories.
+* [Elm Catalog](https://korban.net/elm/catalog) - Find packages in a catalog organized into categories.
 * [Elm Search](http://klaftertief.github.io/elm-search/) - Search Elm documentation for operators, function signatures, etc.

 Here are some notable ones: